Going to Rehab: How to Prepare for Rehab

 Steps to Take in Preparing for Rehab

-For many people, deciding to seek treatment for a substance use disorder can be daunting.
-Particularly if this is the first time the individual has entered treatment, myriad unknowns can be intimidating, prompting some people to bypass treatment altogether.
-In fact, according to 2021 data from the Substance Abuse and Mental Health Services Administration, 94% of people aged 12 and older with a substance use disorder didn’t seek treatment for their addiction.1
+For many people, deciding to seek treatment for a substance use disorder can be scary–particularly if this is the first time the individual has entered treatment.
+The myriad unknowns can be intimidating, which can cause some people to bypass treatment altogether.
+In fact, according to 2021 data from the Substance Abuse and Mental Health Services Administration, 94% of people struggling with addiction didn’t seek the help they need.1

-But if you’re struggling with substance misuse, you don’t have to be among this 94%.
-Rather, there are several things you can do to prepare for rehab—including everything from managing employment and financial obligations to packing appropriately and seeking support from friends and family.
-Knowing what to do before going to rehab can ease your fears, help you mentally and emotionally prepare for treatment, and allow you to focus on your recovery while there.
+But if you’re living with addiction, you don’t have to deny yourself the help you deserve just because you’re unsure about what to expect.
+In fact, there are several things you can do to get ready for rehab to help you mentally and emotionally prepare for treatment and allow you to focus on your recovery while there.

-Life doesn’t stop when you enter treatment, and many people have employment and family responsibilities that must be maintained or perhaps transferred to others during treatment.
-Addressing these responsibilities before you enter rehab will allow you to focus on your sobriety during your care.
+Life doesn’t stop when you go to rehab, and many people have employment and family responsibilities that must be taken care of while they’re in treatment.
+Ensuring that work and family responsibilities are covered before you enter rehab will help you to focus on your recovery journey.

 Aside from work, many people have other major responsibilities, such as childcare, pet care, elder care, and/or attending school.
 It’s critical to figure out who will handle your obligations before going to rehab.